NickLeko/icu-code-blue-early-warning/MODEL_CARD.md

 - Autonomously determine treatment decisions
 - Evaluate or compare individual clinician performance
 - Be used outside ICU settings without revalidation
-- Be deployed without calibration and monitoring safeguards
+- Be deployed without calibration, monitoring, and governance safeguards

 ---